 Nurses are constant and equal partners with doctors.
 Both parties work together to ensure patients’ safety, recovery, and general well-being.
 However, doctors are a creature of wide-ranged species.
 Sadly, some doctors are not up for a smooth-sailing working relationship.
 Others are going to make your shift a miserable one.
 In actuality, doctors can be as complicated as the patients the hospital is treating.
 On the other side are doctors born with a magic wand on one hand and a placard saying ‘I do understand.’ on the other.

 Nurses have a daily experience working with doctors.
 While they are all smart, sure, and accurate in their white coats, nurses always bring with them a story or two about their encounters with doctors.
-Subjects to a lot of medical humor in the virtual space, doctors are undeniably one of the most popular and well-loved group of people in the world.
+Subjects to a lot of medical humor in the virtual space, doctors are undeniably one of the most popular and well-loved groups of people in the world.

 Before readers launch a nonstop chatter about doctors, here are the 7 kinds of doctors that nurses are going to work with: